blumbergl/trajectory_predicting/README.md

 - Thing
   - Like a circle; just anything that goes in a scene

-- Need a method that applies a Rule to a scene (a list of Things?)
+- Need a method that applies a Rule to a scene (is a scene a list of Things?)